GoogleContainerTools/kpt-functions-sdk/CODE_OF_CONDUCT.md

 an environment where participants feel welcome and safe.

-Reports should be directed to Frank Farzan frankf@google.com, the Project Steward(s) for KPT Functions.
+Reports should be directed to Frank Farzan frankf@google.com, the Project Steward(s) for kpt Functions.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
 They will then work with a committee consisting of representatives from the Open Source Programs Office and the Google Open Source Strategy team.
 If for any reason you